DackJempsey/playlistMaker-MusicData/README.md

 # playlistMaker
 With this program, witten in python, you can import your spotify playlist and it will create one for you.

+If you would like to run this program you will need to do some legwork before hand since I have yet to build a solid UI.
+Go Here:https://developer.spotify.com/documentation/general/guides/authorization-guide/ and create a spotify app, to get your personla identification to use.
+Then export those stats by following these directions: https://spotipy.readthedocs.io/en/latest/#authorization-code-flow

+It would also be good to have your Spotify user-Id(not your name) at hand.

 ## Usage
 Make Playlist:
 ```